mjl-/ding/README.txt

 automatically cleaned up.

 Command "ding kick" can be used in a git hook to signal that a build should start.
-Github and bitbucket webhooks are also supported.
+Gitea, github and bitbucket webhooks are also supported.

 See INSTALL.txt for installation instructions.